Myasthenia Gravis Plasma & Serum Samples

 Myasthenia Gravis (MG) Crisis

 A myasthenic crisis is a medical emergency that occurs when the muscles that control breathing weaken to the point where individuals require a ventilator to help them breathe.
-It may be triggered by infection, stress, surgery, or an adverse reaction to medication.
+Infection, stress, surgery, or an adverse reaction to medication may trigger it.

 According to national institute of neurological disorders and stroke, approximately 15 to 20 percent of patients with myasthenia gravis experience at least one myasthenic crisis.
 However, up to one-half of people may have no obvious cause for their myasthenic crisis.

 Certain medications have been shown to cause myasthenia gravis.
-However, sometimes these medications may still be used if it is more important to treat an underlying condition.
+However, sometimes doctors may still use these medications if it is more important to treat an underlying condition.

 Causes of Myasthenia Gravis (MG)